Defense Requests Competency Evaluation for Accused Murderer

 CLARION BOROUGH, Pa.
 (EYT) – Public defenders representing Jeremy Dailey, the suspect in the January shooting death of 74-year-old Thomas Ralph Kemmer, have filed a motion requesting a competency evaluation.

-Dailey, who according to court records has yet to enter a plea, is accused of first-degree murder ad four other felonies.
+Dailey, who according to court records has yet to enter a plea, is accused of first-degree Criminal Homicide and four other felonies.
 The competency evaluation will determine if he is fit to stand trial.

 Both the Clarion County Clerk of Courts office and the office of the Court Administrator told exploreClarion.com that the competency examination request is currently on the judge’s desk.
 A formal Right to Know Law request has been submitted for the document.